 Explain the goals and methods of technology assessment

-Analyse possible safety and security implications of a (new) technology
+Analyse possible safety and security implications of a new technology

 Provide suggestions for responsible design and deployment of a new technology with respect to safety and security

-Write a technology assessment report
+Write a technology assessment report in a team

 Mode of instruction

-Writing a report in group
+Writing a report in groups